Mother comforting their child who is sad from toxic positivity

 • Welcome all emotions.
 Everyone’s feelings are unique.
 Recognize that it’s OK to experience negative emotions.
 If you recognize that you or someone else may be using toxic positivity to cope with negative emotions, encourage them to speak freely.

 • Listen and validate how others feel.
 You may feel tempted to offer a quick fix or say whatever you can to make someone feel better in the moment.
-That approach can make them feel ignored, unheard or upset.
-Many just want an open ear instead of advice or an immediate solution.
+Many just want an open ear instead of advice or a quick solution.
 Listening to others facing a difficult situation can make them feel heard and understood.
 Be mindful, give them your undivided attention and avoid judgment.

 When to seek support for toxic positivity